General

 Pollinators

-Red flowers are rarely attractive to bees and the color attracts alternative pollinators insects like butterflies, and hummingbirds.
+Red flowers are rarely attractive to bees and the color attracts alternative pollinator insects like butterflies and hummingbirds.

 References